maelstrom-software/maelstrom/website/content/blog/spawning-processes-in-linux/index.md

 Even for this program using very little memory, we can see a modest speed up.

+The downside of using `posix_spawn` is that we are locked to whatever its "housekeeping script" provides to control our "housekeeping."
+This is probably fine for a lot of users, but we want to do some unusual things in our "housekeeping".
+Secondly, suspending the calling thread is maybe just a little bit slower.

 ## `clone`
-On Linux the underlying syscall that glibc uses to implement the aforementioned functions is `clone` glibc provides a wrapper for `clone` so we can call it directly and through it we can do everything we have seen up to this point and more.
+On Linux the underlying syscall that glibc uses to implement the aforementioned functions is `clone`. glibc provides a very helpful wrapper for `clone` so we can use that.
+This is a lower-level function which has a super-set of the functionality seen by `fork` and `vfork`.

-There is a newer version of the `clone` syscall called `clone3` which tries to have a more ergonomic API. glibc uses it internally in some places (like `pthread_create`) but doesn't yet provide a wrapper to use it directly.
+Note: There is a newer version of the `clone` syscall called `clone3` which tries to have a more ergonomic API. glibc uses it internally in some places (like `pthread_create`) but doesn't yet provide a wrapper to use it directly.

+Calling this function can be a bit more involved as you will see from the following code snippet.

 ```rust
 use anyhow::Result;